top of page

 Located near Lincoln Ave.

 In-person meetings often include a sale of diverse plant varieties donated by members and local nurseries as well as books, seeds, tools and other horticultural items on occasion.
+The meetings are free for members, non-member attendees are $10.
 All are welcome!

 400 University Ave., Los Altos.